lhervier/ng-oauth2-auth-code-flow/backends/domino-osgi/README.md

 In the Oauth2Params view, you will have to create a single document with the following fields :

-- oauth2.client.clientId = <your oauth2 client application id>
+- oauth2.client.clientId = *Your oauth2 client application id*
-- oauth2.client.secret = <your oauth2 client application secret>
+- oauth2.client.secret = *Your oauth2 client application secret*
-- oauth2.client.baseURI = <URL used by the users to access your NSF.
-This is parameterized in case of reverse proxies>
+- oauth2.client.baseURI = *URL used by the users to access your NSF.
+This is parameterized in case of reverse proxies*
-- oauth2.client.endpoints.authorize = <URL of your OAuth2 Authorization Server /authorize endpoint>
+- oauth2.client.endpoints.authorize = *URL of your OAuth2 Authorization Server /authorize endpoint*
-- oauth2.client.endpoints.token = <URL of your OAuth2 Authorization Server /token endpoint>
+- oauth2.client.endpoints.token = *URL of your OAuth2 Authorization Server /token endpoint*
-- oauth2.client.disableHostVerifier = <Set it to "1" if you have problems with your SSL certificates>
+- oauth2.client.disableHostVerifier = *Set it to "1" if you have problems with your SSL certificates*

 Again, the easiest way is to use the OAuth2Param form available in the sample database.